mattermost/docs/source/install/self-managed-changelog.md

  - Increased ``Post.Props`` size limit to 800,000 characters.

 ### API Changes
  - Updated API to use ``per_page`` query parameter instead of ``pageSize``.
 This makes the threads API consistent with other endpoints, and automatically limits the number of requested threads with our param handling code.
-The ``pageSize`` query parameter will still be supported till version 6.0 of the server becomes the minimum version required by the mobile client.
+The ``pageSize`` query parameter will still be supported until version 6.0 of the server becomes the minimum version required by the mobile client.

 ### Websocket Event Changes
- - Added websocket client to products.
+ - Added Websocket client to products.
  - Added plugin websocket hooks (``OnWebSocketConnect``, ``OnWebSocketDisconnect`` and ``WebSocketMessageHasBeenPosted``).

 ### Go Version